braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/drag_and_drop.md

 ### Step 4: Preview your landing page

 You can preview your landing page in the editor's **Preview** tab, but testing functionality is disabled for the beta.
-After you save your landing page as a draft, you can visit the URL under **URL handle** to preview the page on your browser.
+After saving your landing page as a draft, you can visit the URL under **URL handle** to preview the page on your browser.
 You can also share the URL with collaborators.

 ![The "URL handle" section has the full URL to preview the landing page.][7]{: style="max-width:70%;"}